 To be eligible for financial aid, students must meet the following minimum guidelines:

-Qualitative Standard—Must not be suspended according to the College's academic suspension procedure.
-Maintain a cumulative grade point average of at least a 2.0 each semester as computed by the Financial Aid Office-this may be different than your transcript GPA
+Qualitative Standard— Maintain a cumulative grade point average of at least a 2.0 each semester as computed by Financial Aid’s academic standards-this may be different than your transcript GPA.

 The Financial Aid office will monitor satisfactory academic progress for all students receiving or applying for federal or state aid to ensure that they are making progress toward program completion.
 All programs will be reviewed for satisfactory academic progress at the end of each semester.